brainlife/docs/docs/apps/product.md

 1. Display messages, statuses, graphs(plotly) on Brainlife UI.
 2. Store small amount of unstructured data that you can later use to quickly aggregate across multiple output datasets.
+3. Specify user tags (or datatype_tags) to be added to the output dataset.

 We will explain each use cases below.

-## For Displaying messages, graphs on Brainlife UI
+## 1. Displaying messages, graphs on Brainlife UI

 <!--